-On 8th March 1932 the three existing athletic clubs decided to disband so that a new, stronger club could be formed.
-The Portsmouth Harriers, The Portsmouth City AC and The Portsmouth Road and Racing Club ceased to be and The Portsmouth Athletic Club was formed.
+On 8th March 1932 the three existing athletic clubs decided to disband so that a new, stronger club, Portsmouth Athletic club could be formed.

 From its formation until the Second World War, the club steadily progressed but during the war period in was unable to function and members were scattered to all parts of the globe.

 Early 1945 efforts were made to get the club operational again.
 The then President of The Hampshire AAA, Mr F J Prescott became the first post war Chairman and Lt.
 Cdr Cyril Sinfield as secretary was able to use his naval influence to get club members the use of the Pitt Street track.